Data Center Network Deployments

 - High Availability

-NetQ operates over layer 3, and can be used in both layer 2 bridged and layer 3 routed environments.
-A layer 3 routed environment is recommended whenever possible.
+NetQ operates over layer 3, and can operate in both layer 2 bridged and layer 3 routed environments.
+NVIDIA recommends a layer 3 routed environment whenever possible.

 Out-of-band Management Deployment

-NVIDIA recommends deploying NetQ on an out-of-band (OOB) management network to separate network management traffic from standard network data traffic, but it is not required.
-This figure shows a sample Clos-based network fabric design for a data center using an OOB management network overlaid on top, where NetQ is deployed.
+NVIDIA recommends deploying NetQ on an out-of-band (OOB) management network to separate network management traffic from standard network data traffic, but does not require it.
+This figure shows a sample Clos-based network fabric design for a data center using an OOB management network overlaid on top, where NetQ resides.

 The physical network hardware includes:

-- Spine switches: where data is aggregated and distributed ; also known as an aggregation switch, end-of-row (EOR) switch or distribution switch
+- Spine switches: aggregate and distribute data; also known as an aggregation switch, end-of-row (EOR) switch or distribution switch

 - Leaf switches: where servers connect to the network; also known as a Top of Rack (TOR) or access switch

-- Server hosts: where applications are hosted and data served to the user through the network
+- Server hosts: host applications and data served to the user through the network

 - Exit switch: where connections to outside the data center occur; also known as Border Leaf or Service Leaf

-- Edge server (optional): where the firewall is the demarcation point, peering may occur through the exit switch layer to Internet (PE) devices
+- Edge server (optional): where the firewall is the demarcation point, peering can occur through the exit switch layer to Internet (PE) devices

 - Internet device (PE): where provider edge (PE) equipment communicates at layer 3 with the network fabric

 The diagram shows physical connections (in the form of grey lines) between Spine 01 and four Leaf devices and two Exit devices, and Spine 02 and the same four Leaf devices and two Exit devices.
-Leaf 01 and Leaf 02 are connected to each other over a peerlink and act as an MLAG pair for Server 01 and Server 02.
-Leaf 03 and Leaf 04 are connected to each other over a peerlink and act as an MLAG pair for Server 03 and Server 04.
-The Edge is connected to both Exit devices, and the Internet node is connected to Exit 01.
+Leaf 01 and Leaf 02 connect to each other over a peerlink and act as an MLAG pair for Server 01 and Server 02.
+Leaf 03 and Leaf 04 connect to each other over a peerlink and act as an MLAG pair for Server 03 and Server 04.
+The Edge connects to both Exit devices, and the Internet node connects to Exit 01.

 The physical management hardware includes: